r00tmebaby/Interactive-Small-Jewellery-E-Shop/README.md

 <img src="https://i.gyazo.com/64b81b6453ba49940ee6c3d6249b984e.png">

 The idea behind was to create a small jewellery E-Commerce that looks like a paper catalogue so you can list the pages.
-I am not planning to implement any another updates, but it in working order with finished template with a solid basis to become well looking unique E-commerce for personal use.
+I am not planning to implement any another updates, but it is currently in working order with finished responsive template based on bootstrap framework.
+It already has a solid basis to become well looking unique E-commerce for personal use to be used for another project.

 <b>[<span>Installation</span>]</b><br>
 1st Run the script catalog.sql into your query analyzer and press F5.
 Create a database if you do not have one<br>